AutharianTeam/Autharian/README.md

 <h2>About Autharian</h2>

-Autharian is a cryptocurrency built using the proof of stake consensus algorithm.
-This allows for staking of the currency with low energy costs.
-Our goal is to create a cryptocurrency which uses a very low amount of energy while maintaining significant speed.
-We also plan to add smart contracts and NFTs.
+Autharian is a cryptocurrency built using the proof of work consensus algorithm.
+This allows for miners to mine the crypto.
+Our goal is to create a cryptocurrency that has fast speed with smart contracts and NFTs.

 <h2>Installation and Usage</h2>